 Afro-Panamanian cuisine is one of the most notorious expressions of rebellion and resilience in Panama.
-On this food tour you’ll taste amazing food while visiting iconic places in Panama City where Afro-Panamanians have developed an independent economic system to make a living by fishing, cooking, and selling food.
-Experience the bright flavors of the city with this off-the-beaten-path food tour led by a local Panamanian chef.
+On this food tour, you will taste amazing food while visiting iconic places in Panama City where Afro-Panamanians have developed an independent economic system to make a living by fishing, cooking and selling food.
+Experience the bright flavors of the city with this off-the-beaten-path food tour led by a local Panamanian chef!

-One of the most colorful places in the city and a daily source of fresh seafood!
-Here, you will learn about Panamanians’ unique version of ceviche, and how they basically make ceviche out of anything they can catch in the ocean, including lobster, octopus, and prawns!
+First, you will visit Mercado Del Mariscos, one of the most colorful places in the city and a daily source of fresh seafood.
+Here you will learn about Panamanians’ unique version of ceviche, and how they basically make ceviche out of anything they can catch in the ocean, including lobster, octopus, and prawns.

-Here you will be captivated by one the best views of the city from the skirts of the Cerro Ancon.
-Mi Pueblito Afroantillano was built by the government almost 20 years ago, but lack of maintenance and organization have made the place less attractive to tourists.
-Here you will receive a #BoxDelCoco, a snack box created by La Tapa Del Coco.
-Your #BoxDelCoco will feature different flavors, baked goods, and a refreshment.
-You will enjoy your snack box while guide tells you some of the amazing stories about how Afro-Antilleans went from the Caribbean Islands to the isthmus of Panama.
+Then, you will head to Mi Pueblito Afroantillano, where you will be captivated by one the best views of the city from the skirts of the Cerro Ancon – Mi Pueblito Afroantillano was built by the government almost 20 years ago, but lack of maintenance and organization have made the place less attractive to tourists.
+Here you will receive a #BoxDelCoco, a snack box created by La Tapa Del Coco, and your #BoxDelCoco will feature different flavors, baked goods and a refreshment.
+While you enjoy your snack box, your guide will also let you in on some of the amazing stories about how Afro-Antilleans went from the Caribbean Islands to the isthmus of Panama.

-For the first time in history, an Afro-Panamanian restaurant has opened its door in a mall!
-Here, you will get a true sense of Panama’s culinary cultural mix.
-Seafood, beef, poultry, rices, soups, and more are in the daily diet of the Afro-Panamanian people.
-Centollo’s has been in business for over 20 years and their success is based on their quality and consistency expressing the best of the Afro-Panamanian culinary heritage.
+Last but not least, head over to Centollo’s Place – for the first time in history, an Afro-Panamanian restaurant has opened its door in a mall!
+Here you will get a true sense of Panama’s culinary cultural mix, where items such as seafood, beef, poultry, rices, soups, and more constitute the daily diet of the Afro-Panamanian people.
+Centollo’s Place has been in business for over 20 years and their success is based on their quality and consistency expressing the best of the Afro-Panamanian culinary heritage.

 “What is the essence Afro-Panamanian cuisine?”